twinexyz/weaver/bin/nest/README.md

 # NEST sequencer

 ## Running the sequencer
-The sequencer runs in two different modes,
+The sequencer runs in three modes,
 1. Sequencing mode
 In this mode, the sequencer connects to the Executation Layer and progresses the block.
 ```bash